bernaferrari/color-studio/README.md

 ### Overview

 #### Color Scheme
 This app allows you to play with 3 colors: Primary, Background and Surface.
-Background and Surface allows you to toggle "auto" mode (by default, when you open the app, it is on for the Background, to help with discoverability).
+Background and Surface allows you to toggle "auto" mode.
 In auto mode, Background follows the [Material Design recommendation](https://material.io/design/color/dark-theme.html#properties): 8% of Primary color + #121212.
 Regarding Surface color, there is no official recommendation.
 Initially, the app made it the same as the Background color, but this didn't feel good.
 Inspired by [Moleskine Timepage](https://apps.apple.com/us/app/timepage/id989178902), Surface now gets the Background and adds 5% of lightness in [HSLuv](http://www.hsluv.org/) color space.
 If Background has 10% of lightness, Surface has 15%.

 Everything was written with extensibility in mind.
 The colors are not hard-coded, and it is straight-forward to add more or modify them in the future.
 In a previous app version, Secondary color was also present, but was removed to make the app simpler.